TinyEcs

 .Build();

-// Game loop (startup runs automatically on first call)
+// Startup runs automatically on the first call.

 while (running)